1

 How do I become a bus monitor?

 To become a bus monitor, you typically need a high school diploma or equivalent and good communication skills.
-Some districts may require a background check and training on student safety and behavior management.
-Applying through your local school district or transportation department is the usual process.
+Some positions may require background checks and training in student safety and emergency procedures, which are often provided by the employer.
+Prior experience working with children can be beneficial.

 How much do bus monitors make in the US?

 Bus monitors in the US typically earn between $10 and $15 per hour, with annual salaries ranging from approximately $20,000 to $30,000.
-Wages can vary based on location, experience, and school district policies.
+Pay can vary based on location, experience, and school district policies, and some positions may require basic training or certifications.

 What cities are hiring for Monitor Aide jobs?
 Cities with the most Monitor Aide job openings: